govind-boop/TCP-Chat/README.md

 # A TCP chat server/client

-A simple TCP chat app made in Java
+A multi-threaded TCP chat server and client made in Java

 ### How to use
-* Run the program with the command line argument "server" to start the server and "client" to run the server
+* Run the program with the command line
+* Input 'server' to start server, 'client' to start client or 'cancel' to quit

 ### Commands
 * /nick <new_nickname> - change nickname